Sea queen: Polari

 Gay men may have used Polari to communicate during these times.
 Polari was a coded language used by gay men that used metaphors and coded or made up words to talk about the topic of homosexuality without others around them knowing.

 Discrimination in Newport

-The community of sea queens and the flourishing number of gays in the Navy was not the only event that was happening during this time.
-Many other events can be linked to a surge in the gay population, but it didn't always end with a positive story to tell.
-One important event can be recalled from an instance in Newport, Rhode Island where gay, male sailors were being targeted by the military, discriminated against, and were even being arrested if they were found to be gay.
+The community of sea queens and the growing number of gays in the Navy was not the only event of this period.
+Other events reflected the surge in the gay population, but not all had positive outcomes.
+One notable instance occurred in Newport, Rhode Island where gay male sailors were targeted by the military, discriminated against, and even arrested for being gay.